English Language Learners (ELL) Program

 - Eligible K-5th students attend their neighborhood schools.
 They spend all or most of the day in their classrooms.
 They may receive pull-out or push-in support during the school day as needed.

-- Eligible 6th-12th students take only one period of ELL support class.
+- Eligible 6th-12th students take only one period of ELD support class.
 They spend 5-6 periods in regular classes.

-5. All eligible students will take the English Language Proficiency Assessment for the 21st Century (ELPA21) Summative Test each spring to measure their progress and to determine future eligibility.
+5. All eligible students will take the WIDA ACCESS (Summative Test) each spring to measure their progress and to determine future eligibility.

-- Those students scoring at emerging or progressing status will continue receiving ELL services in the new school year.
+- Those students who do not meet exit criteria will continue receiving ELD services the new school year.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.